Graduate Research Funding

 Graduate Research Funding for Ph.D.
 Candidates

 Graduate research funding for Princeton University Ph.D. candidates is available through the Center for Health and Wellbeing (CHW).
-CHW's annual competitive funding solicitation opens in mid-March 2020 in the SAFE system, under the opportunity title "Center for Health and Wellbeing Graduate Funding for Health-Focused Research."
-A specific application opening date and deadline date will be announced in the spring 2020 semester.
+CHW's annual competitive funding solicitation opens in April in the SAFE system, under the opportunity title "Center for Health and Wellbeing Graduate Funding for Health-Focused Research."
+A specific application opening date and deadline date will be announced in the spring 2021 semester.
 Submission instructions and guidelines will be provided in SAFE when the solicitation is open.

 CHW unfortunately is not able to consider graduate student requests for research funding apart from this competitive process.